 Kevin Deegan-Krause teaches political science at Wayne State University

-Kevin Deegan-Krause is Associate Professor of Political Science at Wayne State University in Detroit, Michigan.
+Kevin Deegan-Krause is Professor of Political Science at Wayne State University in Detroit, Michigan.
 His research focuses on political parties and democracy in Europe with emphasis on Europe’s newer democracies and its newer parties.
 His newest book, co-authored with Dr. Timothy Haughton of the University of Birmingham, is The New Party Challenge: Changing Cycles of Party Birth Death in Central Europe and Beyond (Oxford University Press, 2020)

 Kevin Deegan-Krause is an Associate Professor of Political Science at Wayne State University.
 He received a B.A. in Economics from Georgetown University in 1990 and a Ph.D. in Government and International Studies from the University of Notre Dame in 2000.
 His research in comparative politics emphasizes European politics, political parties, democratic institutions and national identity.
 His first book, Elected Affinities: Democracy and Party Competition in Slovakia and the Czech Republic, was published by Stanford University Press in 2006.
 The Structure of Political Competition in Western Europe, co-edited with Zsolt Enyedi, appeared in 2010, published both as a Routledge book and a special issue of West European Politics, and he edited a special section of East European Politics and Societies on Political Parties in Eastern Europe.
 From 2011 to 2016 he served co-editor of the European Journal of Political Research’s Political Data Yearbook with responsibility for overseeing the digitization of the yearbook and its development as an interactive data-driven website.
 His other publications include a chapter on “New Dimensions of Political Cleavage” in the Oxford Handbook of Political Science (Oxford University Press 2007) as well as articles in the British Journal of Political Science, Party Politics, the Journal of Democracy, East European Politics and Societies, Communist and Post-Communist Studies, Nations and Nationalism, Politics and Policy, East European Politics and chapters in a variety of edited volumes.
 He is the recipient of the Truman and Fulbright Scholarships as well as of IREX Individual Advanced Research Grants.
 He has served as a consultant for the U.S. Department of State on the politics of central Europe.
-His ongoing research focuses on the transformation of political parties and the transformation of established ones, the first phase of which appears in The New Party Challenge: Cycles of Party Birth and Death in Europe and Beyond (Oxford University Press, December 2020) written with Dr. Tim Haughton of the University of Birmingham.
+His ongoing research focuses on the emergence of new political parties and the transformation of established ones, the first phase of which appears in The New Party Challenge: Cycles of Party Birth and Death in Central Europe and Beyond (Oxford University Press, December 2020) written with Dr. Tim Haughton of the University of Birmingham.

-Research Interest/Area of Expertise
+Research interest(s)/area of expertise

 - PhD (Government and International Relations), University of Notre Dame 2000